App Development Timeline in 2026

 You should never ship an app without testing it hard.
 A buggy first impression is hard to recover from.

-QA is the phase where you find issues before users do.
-It protects your reviews, your retention, and your brand.
+QA is where you catch issues before users do.
+It protects your retention, your reviews, and your brand.

 What Happens During QA